 NATO nations ready to jointly respond to attacks in space

-NATO is set to expand the use of its all for one, one for all, collective defense clause to include attacks in space
+NATO is expanding the use of its all for one, one for all, collective defense clause to include attacks in space

-BRUSSELS -- NATO leaders on Monday will expand the use of their all for one, one for all, collective defense clause to include attacks in space, the military organization’s top civilian official said.
+BRUSSELS -- NATO leaders on Monday expanded the use of their all for one, one for all, mutual defense clause to include a collective response to attacks in space.

-Article 5 of NATO’s founding treaty states that attack on any one of the 30 allies will be considered an attack on them all.
-So far, it’s only applied to more traditional military attacks on land, sea, or in the air, and more recently in cyberspace.
+Article 5 of NATO’s founding treaty states that an attack on any one of the 30 allies will be considered an attack on them all.
+Until now, it’s only applied to more traditional military attacks on land, sea, or in the air, and more recently in cyberspace.

-“I think it is important (with) our Article 5, which states that an attack on one will be regarded as an attack on all, that we all will respond,” NATO Secretary-General Jens Stoltenberg said, at a German Marshall Fund think tank event.
+In a summit statement, the leaders said they “consider that attacks to, from, or within space" could be a challenge to NATO that threatens "national and Euro-Atlantic prosperity, security, and stability, and could be as harmful to modern societies as a conventional attack.”

-“We will make it clear at this summit that, of course, any attack on space capabilities like satellites and so on or attacks from space will or could trigger Article 5,” he said, a few hours before chairing a summit with U.S. President Joe Biden and his counterparts.
+“Such attacks could lead to the invocation of Article 5.
+A decision as to when such attacks would lead to the invocation of Article 5 would be taken by the North Atlantic Council on a case-by-case basis,” they said.

 Around 2,000 satellites orbit the earth, over half operated by NATO countries, ensuring everything from mobile phone and banking services to weather forecasts.
 Military commanders rely on some of them to navigate, communicate, share intelligence and detect missile launches.